Can Virginia Gun and Concealed Carry Owners Still Get a Medical Marijuana Card?

 How Can I Protect My Second Amendment Rights When I Use Medical Marijuana?

-The most important thing you can do to protect your rights as a gun-owner who uses medical marijuana, is to ensure you are doing everything within the boundaries of Virginia law.
+The most important thing you can do to protect your rights as a gun-owner or CCW licensee who uses medical marijuana, is to ensure you are doing everything within the boundaries of Virginia law.
 This means making sure your firearms comply with state regulation, and having a Virginia marijuana card if you are going to possess and use medical marijuana.

 When you have a Virginia marijuana card, you can be assured that your marijuana use is perfectly legal, possibly protecting your Second Amendment rights as well.